About the Program

 The undergraduate program in mechanical engineering provides first a strong foundation in all of the basic ingredients of engineering: the natural and physical sciences, mathematics, a comprehensive socio-economic-cultural background, the behavioral sciences, and finally the basic engineering sciences that begin the development of problem-solving skills.

 BSE in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The starting salaries recently reported by new graduates with a BSE in Mechanical Engineering average in the $55,000 to $65,000 range nationally.
+The starting salaries recently reported by new graduates with a BSE in Mechanical Engineering average in the $58,000 to $68,000 range nationally.
 According to the U.S. Bureau of Labor Statistics, Michigan has by far the largest employment of mechanical engineers among all 50 states.